-The good news is that from September 2014 any child that attends an infant school or infant classes from reception to Year 2 then school meals will be free to them.
+The good news is that currently any child that attends an infant school or infant classes from reception to Year 2 then school meals will be free to them.

 The success of the Free School Meal pilot in Durham has influenced a Government policy decision to make funds available to ensure that all infant children can access a free school meal.

 If your child is having a school dinner, try and encourage them to choose the healthier items.
 Here is some advice for them on what to pick and what to leave on the hot plate.